fauu/Kamite/README.md

    DeepL and jpdb embeds should now work.

-Alternatively, you can have DeepL and jpdb lookups open in a new browser tab by simply adding the line `newTab = true` to the corresponding lookup [config entries](#config).
+Alternatively, you can have DeepL and jpdb lookups open in a new browser tab by simply adding the line `newTab = yes` to the corresponding lookup [config entries](#config).

 #### Custom lookups